 Looking for a pressure cooker recipe?
-Check out the recipe for no-drain vegan Instant Pot Mashed Potatoes.
+Check out my recipe for no-drain vegan Instant Pot mashed potatoes.

 Ingredients